 Help to protect the heart of the Hall

 The five hundred year old Hall is a timber structure, with no fire compartmentalisation to stop fire spreading and interior wood panelling in all rooms which could act as a fuel source.
 Over the past few years, an increasing number of high profile and devastating fires in historic properties including Clandon and Peckforton Castle have demonstrated just how catastrophic a fire can be.
-We’ve been working closely with the fire service for a number of years, and under their advice and guidance we know that a full property rewire is the best thing we can do to protect this building for the long term, and that the work needs to be carried out as soon as possible.
-We must prioritise this project above further conservation work to insure the property’s future.
+We’ve been working closely with the fire service for a number of years, and under their advice and guidance we know that a full property rewire is the best thing we can do to protect this building for the long term.

-Every single room will be affected and so our aim is that work will take place during the period that we are usually closed to visitors, between November and January.
+Every single room is being affected, so we are opening a little later for visitors this year.
 The wires at Little Moreton Hall have been carefully threaded through every part of the body of the house, through gaps in the panelling, in ceiling voids and under floors throughout the whole building, to minimise the damage to its historic fabric.
-These will need to be removed, and replace, again with minimal disturbance by specialist contractors who are used to working in historic environments.
+These are now being removed and replaced with minimal disturbance by specialist contractors who are used to working in historic environments.

 The project in numbers: